UPPS 02.02.07 - Researcher Conflicts of Interest in Research and Sponsored Program Activities

 informing all co-investigators, staff, students, contractors, collaborators, sub-recipients, and other individuals responsible for the design, conduct, or reporting of the investigator’s research of their obligation to comply with this policy;

-cooperating with the COI official, the Office of Research Integrity & Compliance, and the Office of Sponsored Programs to ensure compliance with all requirements set forth in this policy;
+cooperating with the COI official and the ORSP to ensure compliance with all requirements set forth in this policy;

 certifying at several stages of the proposal submission process that:

-Investigators must disclose SFI via a Disclosure of Significant Financial Interests form, available on the Office of Research and Federal website.
+Investigators must disclose SFI via a Disclosure of Significant Financial Interests Form, available on the ORSP website.

 Investigators shall submit or update a Disclosure of Significant Financial Interests: